Ideal Bedtime Calculator

 A sleep calculator is an online tool that helps you plan the best times to go to bed or wake up based on the natural cycles of sleep.
 Instead of choosing random times, a sleep calculator uses your age and intended sleep or wake time to compute a schedule that fits full sleep cycles (usually about 90 minutes each).
 Waking up at the end of a complete sleep cycle – rather than in the middle of deep sleep – can make you feel more refreshed.
 In fact, sleep experts note that “it’s important to wake up after a completed sleep cycle … to feel refreshed and improve your sleep quality.”

 These calculators often ask either “What time do you need to wake up?” or “What time will you go to bed?” and then suggest the optimal counter-time so you can complete multiple sleep cycles.
 For example, if you need to rise at 7:00 a.m. and want six full cycles, the calculator might suggest falling asleep at 10:00 p.m.
 (6 cycles × 90 min = 9 hours).
 By aligning sleep with these cycles, many people avoid waking up groggy.
-The Sleep Foundation explains that using a sleep calculator is “simple to use and ensures your schedule allows ample time for rest,” customized for your age and needs.
+The using a sleep calculator is “simple to use and ensures your schedule allows ample time for rest,” customized for your age and needs.
 In short, a sleep calculator lets you optimize your rest by aligning your sleep-wake times with your body’s natural rhythm.

 How to use sleepcalculator.my’s sleep calculator?